RogueWizard42/cyber_tron/README.md

 - 🧠 **Write-ups & Walkthroughs** – Notes, screenshots, and analysis of each project
 - 🧰 **Toolchains in Practice** – Using and testing tools like Burp Suite, John the Ripper, Wireshark, and more

-Some projects use scripts from my [cyber_forge](https://github.com/roguewizard42/cyber_forge) repo to streamline attacks or speed up recon.
+Some projects use scripts from my other repos to streamline attacks or speed up recon.

 ---